 Lunch and extra milk tickets may be purchased at the office.
-Extra milk tickets are \$.25 each.
-Charges are limited to 10 per semester.
-In order to eat, students must have cash or meal card after 10 charges have been attained.
+Extra milk tickets are \$.50 each..
 No exchange of meal cards is allowed.
 Students bringing sack lunches are to eat their lunch in the cafeteria.
 Food is not to be taken out of the cafeteria.